geosir/clubhub/README.md

 They can also delete events which they can see (those they own and have not yet been approved).
 This role is meant to be given to frequent users that consistently submit valid events.

+You can create and edit users at the `/admin/auth/user` URL.
 Users can be designated to these roles by adding them to the appropriate Group.
 Superusers can be created by checking the Superuser option on the User's profile.
+Make sure you enable "Staff Status" for these users so that they can log into the administration panel.
+These users will access the administration panel (with different permissions) through the same `/admin` URL.

 To deploy Club Hub on digital displays, you can direct the displays to show the `/present` page.
 This will display all events by default.
-To display specific subsets of posters, assign them to a Display Group and use the `/present?group=<display group name>` endpoint instead.
+To display specific subsets of posters, assign them to a Hub Group and use the `/present/h/<hub group name>` endpoint instead.
+Note that campus-internal restrictions apply to the presentation as well, so if you would like to display campus-internal events then the browser must be logged in.
+The slideshow works best in Google Chrome or Chromium browsers.

 Settings
 --------